hemangkaul/maps/README.md

 Known Bugs - none that we know of.

 Design Details Specific to Code:
+- For our AutoCorrector we decided that an exact match wasn't always the best result.
+Consider the case where a user is beginning to input "Thayer Street"... the database contains ways which are named both "Thayer Street" and also "Thayer St".
+However, there are significantly more entries with the name "Thayer Street" than there are entries with the name "Thayer St"... therefore, it follows that, when a user reaches "Thayer St..." in typing their input, it is also significantly more likely that they mean to go to "Thayer Street", and not its cheap knock off "Thayer St".

 - We faced a decision implementing the A* Search.